 -Perspectives of future reinstatement

-Notification: All successful applicants and reserve will receive an email after selections (June 2015).
-Unsuccessful applicants will receive an email by the end of June 2015.
+Notification: The candidates selected and of reserve will receive an e-mail at the end of the selections (June 2016).
+The non-selected candidates will receive an e-mail in the end of June 2016.